Hiking the Pyramid Rock Loop Trail on Oʻahu, Hawaiʻi

 Distance: 3.0 miles / 4.8 km

-That being said, Pyramid Rock is typically the prized destination that most hikers want to visit for the best views, which is why some may prefer to only hike up the Pyramid Rock Ridge Trail, instead of the full loop talked about here.
+That being said, Pyramid Rock is typically the sought-after destination that most hikers want to visit for the best views, which is why some may prefer to only hike up the Pyramid Rock Ridge Trail, instead of the full loop talked about here.

 Pyramid Rock Trailhead Parking